- An overview of data protection

 We may keep records of the personal data we have collected, correspondence, or comments in an electronic format.

-In terms of POPIA, TNP may not retain personal data for a period longer than is necessary to achieve the purpose for which it was collected or processed and is required to delete, destroy (in such a way that it cannot be reconstructed) or de-identify the information as soon as is reasonably practicable once the purpose has been achieved.
+In terms of GDPR and POPIA, TNP may not retain personal data for a period longer than is necessary to achieve the purpose for which it was collected or processed and is required to delete, destroy (in such a way that it cannot be reconstructed) or de-identify the information as soon as is reasonably practicable once the purpose has been achieved.
 This prohibition will not apply in the following circumstances –

 - where the retention of the record is required or authorised by law;